integr8ly/integreatly-operator/test-cases/README.md

 - Test cases are located in the directory `tests/` and are organized in subdirectories by categories.
 - Each markdown file `*.md` inside the `tests/` represents one test case.
 - Each test case must start with the ID and a title immediately after the metadata `# ID - This is a title`.
 - The ID must be unique across all test cases and have the same format `[CATEGORY-LETTER][TWO-DIGIT-NUMBER]`.
+The only exception to this format is when a single test case can be performed on more than one product (e.g. RHOAM and RHMI), but some test case steps differ (e.g. test case mentions components that are not common for both products).
+In that case, it is ideal to split the test case in 2 files (each file for a single product) and add the suffix `A` or `B` to the test ID in those files: `[CATEGORY-LETTER][TWO-DIGIT-NUMBER][A-or-B]`
 - The file name of each test case must match the title of the test case without special characters or spaces.
 Use `./tools.sh rename` to fix all file names.
 - The `./tools.sh` script requires Nodejs >= 10.
 - Try to write test cases using the standard syntax described in the [test-template.md](./fixtures/test-template.md).